georgemao/serverlesss-demos/build.md

 2. When complete, goto the CloudFormation `outputs` tab and reference all of the values.
 You will use them later.
 You can test the Cognito hosted ui by pasting the `HostedUIURL` into your browser.
 You should see a Authentication screen.

 ## Step 3: Amplify to bootstrap your project && Auto Generate GraphQL queries from the schema

+ Make sure your command prompt is in your project directory (/workspace/serverless-demos).

 1. In your command prompt run `amplify init`.
 This will run through a series of questions.
 Make sure you use the following values: